 Apache ServiceMix is an OSGI service container that acts as a communication bus between services.
 The actual service integration is implemented using the Apache Camel integration framework.
 Camel comes with a large number of pre-built and highly configurable components.
 These components make it very easy to integrate with external services via many different technologies such as queues, over http or flat files.
 Components are connected together into integration flows using a straight forward XML script.
 Managing services is relatively straight forward using the ServiceMix console.
 The Fuse ESB Integration platform from FuseSource is built using Apache ServiceMix, I found much of their documentation really helpful and much better than that on the Apache site.

 Whilst Apache Camel comes with a lot of components that will satisfy most integration needs, it doesn’t have a component to integrate with XBee devices.
-You could say I threw myself into the deep end when it comes to learning and using Camel since I started by developing my own custom component.
-I also had to learn a lot about Apache Maven quickly too as Camel heavily relies on Maven for build and dependency management.
+You could say I threw myself into the deep end when it comes to learning and using Camel, by starting with my own custom component.
+I quickly learned a lot about Apache Maven too as Camel heavily relies on Maven for build and dependency management.

-The built in HTTP client was straight forward to configure to invoke the Prowl HTTP API directly from XML.
+The Apache Camel built-in HTTP client Component was straight forward to configure to invoke the Prowl HTTP API directly from XML.
 It constructs a HTTP message with the appropriate headers and body.
-My Prowl API key is stored as a configuration parameter with Apache Service Mix.
+My Prowl API key is stored as a configuration parameter within Apache Service Mix.

 Links to my code on GitHub

 - Running Camel as a Java application: